Our curriculum prepares students for the intellectual and technical work of landscape architects in the twenty-first century.

 The high quality of student work

 Landscape Architecture students at the University of Kentucky produce excellent work that is extremely competitive with their peers around the country.
-Our five-year program allows students to develop increased sophistication and mastery of their work before they graduate.
+Our four-year program is carefully designed so that students develop increased sophistication and mastery of their work as they progress toward graduation.

 Frequent travel and field study